 Jackson’s minimal formal education didn’t mean he wasn’t intelligent, but he was foremost a man of action, thus the title of our sub-heading.
 He taught himself to read well enough to become a country lawyer and led filibusters (private military expeditions) that cleared Indians off frontier land, then resold it for a higher price.
 Through these means, Memphis and Nashville came to be.
-Jackson came by his nickname, Old Hickory, honestly — hickory being a hard wood used for hunting bows and wheel spokes.
+Jackson earned his nickname, Old Hickory, honestly — hickory being a hard wood used for hunting bows and wheel spokes.
 He carried two slugs around inside him, one near his lung and the other in his shoulder, as souvenirs of his life as a dueler, brawler, and soldier.
-He was in fourteen duels.
-The ball in his lung, which he took in a duel before killing his opponent, caused him constant problems and he often pulled out a handkerchief to cough up blood, sometimes for theatrical effect.
+The ball in his lung, which he took in a duel before killing his opponent, caused “Two-Gun Andy” constant problems and he often pulled out a handkerchief to cough up blood, sometimes for theatrical effect.

 In the 1824 election, Jackson won more popular votes than the other three candidates (43%) but failed to win an electoral majority.
 Democrats undercut their chances by running three candidates who stole votes from each other.
 At that time, there was no apparatus to compel candidates otherwise.
 That threw the election into the House of Representatives, where some of the congressmen who helped John Quincy Adams win the presidency won cabinet appointments in his administration.
 This “Corrupt Bargain” was legal, but it looked bad considering that Jackson won the popular vote.
 It looked worse, yet, considering that Adams (National Republican) symbolized the older Founding elite (he was John Adams’ son), while Jackson represented the “common man” voter and frontiersman.
 They were not only attracted to his take-charge, no-nonsense style; now they were angry that their democratic will had been denied.
 But Old Hickory’s story didn’t end with his loss in 1824.